turingschool/try-turing/info-fe-be-fs/myth-busting/index.md

 1. Front End Developers need to be good at design.
 2. Back End Developers need to be good at math.
+3. Front End is more creative than Back End.
-3. Back End is more difficult than Front End.
+4. Back End is more difficult than Front End.
-4. Back End Developers can work in the Front End and Front End Developers can work in the Back End.
+5. Back End Developers can work in the Front End and Front End Developers can work in the Back End.

 ***Answers***
 No peeking! 😜